vardhman07/Image-Caption-Generator/README.md

          a) For the CNN part, feature extraction is done using Xception Model through Transfer Learning.
          b) For the LSTM part, after tokenization, I used pad_sequence to have same input length for all text descriptions.
          c) The model is trained in a way, that for predicting a word, the input is the prefix before that word and for the first word, it is '<'s'>'.
-         d) Each text description is sandwiched between <s> and <e> to indentify the start and end of the sentence
+         d) Each text description is sandwiched between '<'s'>' and '<'e'>' to indentify the start and end of the sentence
          e) Note that the model is not a Sequential Neural Network model but a branching one, as there are 2 inputs i.e. the image and the prefix for a single word and since the dataset is very large, the entire data can not pe passed while training python generators are used while training the model that yields a batch of training data for the model to train.

   4) Finally, after training the model, I tested it on an out of sample image and it worked pretty good.